Skip to main content

 TM entries that will appear in this widget are:

-• Only from the TMs selected in the project settings of the current project.
+• Only from the TMs selected in the settings of the current project.

-• Are not restricted to any file uploaded to Lokalise but are language pair related.
+• Not restricted to any file uploaded to Lokalise but are language pair related.

-Please note that search will not be performed on the placeholders content to reduce noise in the results.
+Please note that the search will not be performed on the placeholder content to reduce noise in the results.

 Click on the trash bin icon to delete a translation memory entry.
 Please note that only team admins (as well as billers and owners) can delete translation memory entries.